bawablacksheep/Tindog/README.md

 # Tindog
-A single responsive webpage  for an imaginary startup up called "tindog" designed using HTML, CSS and Bootstrap 4.0
+A responsive webpage for an imaginary startup up called "tindog" designed using HTML, CSS and Bootstrap 4.0 optimized for all viewports.